entrope/srnx/Succinct_RINEX.md

 The number of signals is controlled by the `RHDR` chunk payload.
 A zero file offset means that signal was never observed.

-A given satellite name must be used in at most one `SATE` chunk.
+A given satellite name MUST be used in at most one `SATE` chunk.

 #### Satellite epoch presence